-Retinal detachment (RD) is a serious and sight-threatening issue.
-It can happen when the retina, a sensitive light-capturing layer at the back of your eye, gets starved of oxygen, or when a tear forms in the retina allowing fluid to wedge between the retina and the network of veins underneath.
+Retinal detachment is a serious and sight-threatening issue.
+It happens when the retina, a sensitive light-capturing layer at the back of your eye, is damaged.
+This can happen when the retina is starved of oxygen or when a tear forms in the retina allowing fluid to wedge between the retina and the network of veins underneath.

 Blurry vision can be accompanied by a grey, swirling curtain of floaters descending over your vision.
 You might also notice flashing lights preceding this type of vision loss.

-Retinal detachment can stem from several root causes, but the result is the same: total or partial blindness without direct medical intervention.
-It’s an eye emergency without a doubt, so don’t delay visiting an emergency room at the first sign of blurry vision, swirling veils over your vision, and flashes out of nowhere.
+It can stem from several root causes, but the result is the same: total or partial blindness without direct medical intervention.
+It’s an eye emergency without a doubt, so contact us immediately when blurry vision, swirling veils over your vision, and flashes out of nowhere occur together.

 Your iris is the coloured web that covers your pupil, letting light through to the ocular lens behind it.
 Iritis refers to an autoimmune reaction (or infection) of the iris.
 Iritis manifests with symptoms like blurry vision and sensitivity to light.

-While it can occur by itself it can also work with another autoimmune disorder called rheumatoid arthritis.
+While iritis can occur by itself it also appears with another autoimmune disorder called rheumatoid arthritis.

 Rheumatoid Arthritis & Sjogren’s Syndrome